Bookkeeper - Entry Level, Continuing Education Workforce Certificate

 Prior Learning Assessment

 This program has potential options for waiving select courses based on previous coursework or articulated coursework from an approved curriculum.
-Maximum number of program hours that may be earned from prior learning: 41
+A maximum of 41 hours may be earned from prior learning.

 Program Course Sequence